uiceds/cee-492-project-2025-avengers/cee492_report.typ

 Vehicle-related crimes (particularly Vehicle Stolen, Burglary from Vehicle, and Theft from Motor Vehicle) dominate the dataset, together accounting for nearly half of all recorded incidents.
 These are followed by Battery – Simple Assault and Identity Theft, highlighting both property security and personal safety as key urban vulnerabilities.

-To identify which areas experience the highest concentration of specific crimes, we generated a heatmap showing the top ten most frequent crime types across all police districts.
+To identify which areas experience the highest concentration of specific crimes, we generated a heatmap (@fig-crime-type) showing the top ten most frequent crime types across all police districts.
 Each cell represents the number of incidents for a given crime type within an area.

 The heatmap reveals that crime intensity is not evenly distributed across the city.
 Property-related crimes such as Theft, Burglary from Vehicle, and Motor Vehicle Theft dominate the overall dataset but are heavily concentrated in a few areas—particularly Central, 77th Street, and Newton divisions.
 Conversely, violent offenses like Assault with a Deadly Weapon and Robbery cluster around Southeast and Southwest areas, indicating localized vulnerability.